klokantech/omeka-plugin-IIIF/README.md

 ```
 storage.adapter = "Iiif_Storage_Adapter_Iiif"
 ```
-**In case you want to deactivate or uninstall the plugin - you must first remove this line from the config.ini of your Omeka!**
+**But the plugin must be already enabled before adding this line.
+In case you want to deactivate or uninstall the plugin - you must first remove this line from the config.ini of your Omeka!**

 ## Usage